 This bill amends section 119.071 of the Florida Statutes to expand public records exemptions for crime victims.
-It introduces definitions for terms such as "victim," "officer," and "use of force incident," and specifies that the name and personal identification number of a victim, along with any information that could be used to locate, intimidate, harass, or abuse the victim or their family, will be confidential and exempt from public records laws.
-The bill also establishes that records identifying law enforcement officers involved in use of force incidents will be confidential for a period of 72 hours, with provisions for extending this confidentiality if deemed necessary by the employing agency head.
+It includes definitions for terms such as "victim," "officer," and "use of force incident," and specifies that the name and personal identification number of a victim, along with any information that could be used to locate, intimidate, harass, or abuse the victim or their family, will be exempt from public records disclosure.
+Additionally, it establishes that records identifying law enforcement officers involved in use of force incidents will be confidential for a period of 72 hours, with provisions for extending this confidentiality if deemed necessary by the employing agency head.

 S 1266 c1: 119.071